Home

 Get in Touch

-Although I’m not widely offering direct services at this time, I am connected to a network of trusted practitioners in Ottawa, Ontario and can provide appropriate resources.
-Please reach out if you are looking for support and don’t know where to begin.
+Still emerging from the liminal space after my own brush with death, I’m not currently offering direct client services.
+However, I am connected to a network of trusted practitioners in Ottawa, Ontario and can provide appropriate resources.

 Thank you!